Interstate construction during the Civil Rights Movement in Montgomery, Alabama: Affected community

 The communities that existed prior to building I-85 were named Centennial Hill, Bel Air and The Bottoms.
 The houses in these communities were determined to be of very low value and each of the affected home owners, were given "$3,300" for their homes, which to them felt like a low amount.
 Eight days after the meeting George W. Curry, a black minister and head of a property owners' committee, gathered 1,150 signatures for a petition that was later sent in to the local, state, and federal highway officials.
 This was to show the number of people protesting against the amount of homes that were being destroyed, and provided an alternate route that would barely affect anyone's place of living and cost $30,000 less for the overall construction.
 He further went to claim that it was a way to force major African American leaders out of their homes and shut down 2 of the known African American churches that are in the area.
 There were 164 houses listed in "fair" to good" condition that were homes to African American middle class.
 These residents were doctors, teachers, coaches, and lawyers.
 Martin Luther King Jr.'s and Ralph Abernathy's home and church were also going to be affected by this construction and Ralph wrote a telegram to President John F. Kennedy stating "If this route is approved, it will destroy one of the best negro neighborhoods in the south and make for a hazardous condition near the local negro college, a high school, and an elementary school.
 The destruction of this neighborhood will only aid the segregationist in their attempt to make the negro vote as ineffective as possible."
 The placement also prevented students from attending their college classes due to no safe way to cross the highway in a timely manor.
 There were also other African American communities that were destroyed with the construction of I-65 as well.
 Even today, the interstates separate the West side of the community and prevents the minority community from building closer inwards.
-Rosa Parks Museum director Daniel Niel stated commented on how the tourists for the number one city in hotel reservations in Alabama, doesn't have all the shops and restaurants to buy from anymore, that were in the path.
+Rosa Parks Museum director Daniel Neil commented on how the tourists for the number one city in hotel reservations in Alabama do not have many of the shops and restaurants that were in the path.
 Even as of 2021, in the area Neil mentioned, there are no traditional supermarkets, Supercenters, fresh markets, wholesale clubs or mass merchandisers.